time::date

 type parsefail = !(size, rune);

 A parsing error occurred.
-This shall contain a byteindex of and rune from the layout at the position where the parsing failure occured.
+This shall contain a byteindex of and rune from the layout at the position where the parsing error occured.

 type zfunresolved